Martinfree/me-test-task/README/ME-TASK-BLAZOR.md

 # Testing project

 For Testing uses separate from 2 others solution code [Tests]().
 For now tests contains dbContext logic and API validation.
-The api is represented as TaskModelController
+The api is represented as TaskModelController.